jamesrw94/UoB_group_project/README.md

 # Introduction
-_Know the News_ is a single page web app built to raise awareness of one’s own bias towards the media.
+_Know the News_ is a single page web app built to raise awareness of one’s own bias towards media sources.
 As our consumption of media content becomes ever more automated with evolving technologies, one might understandably stereotype media outlets as presenting a consistent, politically biased opinion [1][2].

 ### Serious Play
 Our application hopes to show people how well they really know the voice of newspapers by presenting an interactive quiz-style game.
 The game involves tasking users with assigning tweets on a chosen topic to their corresponding newspaper and then evaluating the results.
 Through this process, the user is confronted with an accurate representation of how well they can detect a newspaper's voice (or rather, how well they _Know the News!_).
 If the user feels they were given a particularly easy/tough question, they can simply keep trying repeatedly as the questions are _randomly_ generated every time from an automatically updated set of tweets.
 Because of this, users can keep coming back again and again over long periods of time, always finding new questions to be tested with.

 ### How it works
 The user selects from a list of pre-defined categories believed to be politically divisive, after which the user is taken to the quiz page.
 The quiz page displays random tweets on the selected topic from a database which regularly updates through contacting the Twitter API.
-The tweets are displayed on screen, and users must click-and-drag them to the correct newspaper logo they belong to.
-After this the user is presented with their personal result as well as the overall results of all people who have been asked questions on the same newspapers.
+The tweets are displayed on screen, and users must click-and-drag newspaper logos to the tweets they belong to.
+After this, the user is presented with their personal result as well as the overall results of all people who have been asked questions on the same newspapers.

 <details>
  <summary>More detail</summary>